elucian/bee/syntax/structure.md

 **Examples:**

-* alter    --change/modify variable value or assign new value
+* alter    -- change/modify variable value or assign new value
-* read     --accept input from console into a variable
+* read     -- accept input from console into a variable
-* write    --output to console result of an expressions
+* write    -- output to console result of an expressions
-* play     --play one aspect of a larger problem
+* play     -- play one aspect of a program synchronously
+* apply    -- execute one or more rules separated by ";"

 **notes:**